 - CMYK color spaces are especially used to describe proportions of four specific kinds of ink.

-- Y′CBCR color spaces are especially used in video encoding.
+- Y′CBCR is especially used in video encoding.

 - As a spectral curve, which gives the behavior of light across the electromagnetic spectrum (see "Spectral Color Functions").
 Colors given as spectral curves, unlike colors in RGB or other color spaces, have the advantage that they are not specific to a lighting condition, whereas colors in a given color space assume a specific lighting, viewing, or printing condition.